DuncanHills/starsystem/README.md

 I use starsystem in combination with BTSync to bridge the gap between Subsonic and Traktor on multiple machines.
 You should too!

+## Download

+If you want to download a pre-built copy, you can find the latest release [here](https://github.com/ascrane/starsystem/releases/latest).

 ## Build

 First, clone the repo and build a copy of starsystem: